cpage-pivotal/cf-mcp-client/a2a-integration-design.md

 - Phase 10: Documentation & Deployment

 ### Notes
-- Unit tests for Phases 1 and 2 were skipped initially and will be added later
+- Unit tests for Phases 1-3 were skipped initially and will be added later
 - All implementations use modern Java constructs (records, sealed interfaces, lambdas) as per project guidelines
+- All implementations use modern Angular constructs (signals, standalone components) as per project guidelines
 - Event-driven architecture used for metrics integration following existing Spring patterns
 - Logging follows consistent format: `[A2A] [AgentName] [Operation] Message`
+- Frontend now ready to consume A2A agent data from backend `/metrics` endpoint

 ---